 Cloudinary is thrilled to announce that we now support content delivery using China CDN.
 The delivery also comes with all our existing CDN features out-of-the-box, including automatic format and dpr selection, token-/cookie-based auth and much more).

 Recent tests we’ve performed with customers already putting our China CDN to use show significant improvement in image delivery in all regions of China regions (median improvement is greater than 100 ms for a single image).

 That’s a fair question with a fairly complex answer.
 While we do have a global (well, excluding China) CDN for all of our plans, including the free plan, delivering content inside mainland China is much trickier.

 The Chinese Ministry of Industry and Information Technology (MIIT) requires companies to obtain an ICP (Internet Content Provider) license, which is no small feat.
 The permit requires a company to either have an existing entity in the country or a responsible contact with a valid business license in China.
 Additional details, such as the company’s name, valid ID certificate of the person in charge, the specific domains to whitelist, and other requirements are also a prerequisite.
 Plus, the entire document must be in Chinese, so you’d probably need some local translation help.

 Without an ICP license, companies can’t serve content using Chinese servers or enjoy localized CDN providers.
 That means websites served from outside China will have slower load times or even suffer from limited accessibility.

 After getting the ICP license, you can enjoy a well-deserved break while Cloudinary takes care of the technicalities together with our CDN partners to enable the delivery to mainland China.
 Note that this process can also take a few weeks to complete, so the sooner we get the ICP, the better!

-As always, our support team (email@example.com) is available 24x7 to answer any questions or just lend a sympathetic ear while you navigate through the ICP issuing process.
+As always, our support team (firstname.lastname@example.org) is available 24×7 to answer any questions or just lend a sympathetic ear while you navigate through the ICP issuing process.